AIDASoft/DD4hep/ReadMe.txt

    -DDD4HEP_USE_PYROOT=ON

-- Setup the running environment
+- Setup the environment for running

-. thisdd4hep.sh
+ . ./bin/thisdd4hep.sh
      or
-source thisdd4hep.csh
+source ./bin/thisdd4hep.csh

-### now call make ###########
-make -j4

-- Run ILDEx display

-DDExamples/ILDExDisplay/ILDExDisplay file:../DD4hep/DDExamples/ILDExDet/compact/ILDEx.xml

-- Run CLICSiD display

-DDExamples/CLICSiD/CLICSiDtest file:../DD4hep/DDExamples/CLICSiD/compact/compact.xml

 3) Extending